twosixlabs/armory/STYLE.md

 # ...
 ```

-Exceptions are allowed when import error handling or a specific import order is required.
+Exceptions are allowed for import error handling, required import ordering, or in-class/function imports.